GKD(LEGAL) - COMMUNITY RELATIONS: NONSCHOOL USE OF SCHOOL FACILITIES

 A district shall not assess a charge for the use of a school building for a precinct, county, or senatorial district convention, except for reimbursement for the actual charges resulting from use of the building for the convention.
-A district shall provide an itemized statement of expenses to the reimbursing authority.
+The district shall provide an itemized statement of expenses to the reimbursing authority.
 Election Code 174.0631

 "Disaster" has the meaning assigned by Government Code 418.004.